roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

             image: registry.cn-shanghai.aliyuncs.com/tensorflow-samples/cuda-malloc:6G
             resources:
               limits:
-                aliyun.com/gpu-mem: 4
+                aliyun.com/gpu-mem: 4 # Each pod requests 4 GB of GPU memory.
+One pod replica is configured for the application, therefore a total of 4 GB of GPU memory is requested by the application.
     ```

-2. Run the following command to query the pod status.
+2. Run the following command to query the state of the pod.

-    The pod on which the new application runs is in the **CrashLoopBackOff** state.
+    The pod that runs the new application remains in the **CrashLoopBackOff** state.
 The two existing pods are running as normal.

     ```
     kubectl get pod